 As discussed in Chapter 12, the 2017 tax legislation eliminated the deduction for entertainment expenses.
-That legislation, however, did not address the circumstances in which the provision of food and beverages might constitute entertainment, but the legislative history of the Act clarified that taxpayers generally may continue to deduct 50 percent of the food and beverages associated with operating their trade or business.
+That legislation, however, did not address the circumstances in which the provision of food and beverages might constitute entertainment, but the legislative history of the Act clarified that taxpayers generally may continue to deduct 50 percent of the food and beverages associated with operating their trade or business - or, indeed, 100 percent for 2021 and 2022 if the foregoing exception for restaurant-provided food and beverages applies.
 The initial guidance on this matter was provided by the Service in Notice 2018-76, 2018-42 I.R.B.
-599, which provided that taxpayers may deduct 50 percent of an otherwise allowable business meal expense if the following five conditions are satisfied:
+599, which provided that taxpayers may deduct 50 percent [again, potentially 100 percent for 2021 and 2022] of an otherwise allowable business meal expense if the following five conditions are satisfied:

 - 1. The expense is an ordinary and necessary expense under § 162(a) paid or incurred during the taxable year in carrying on any trade or business; - 2.
-The expense is not lavish or extravagant under the circumstances; - 3.
-The taxpayer, or an employee of the taxpayer, is present at the furnishing of the food or beverages; - 4.
+The expense is not lavish or extravagant under the circumstances;

+- 3. The taxpayer, or an employee of the taxpayer, is present at the furnishing of the food or beverages; - 4.
 The food and beverages are provided to a current or potential business customer, client, consultant, or similar business contact; and - 5.
 In the case of food and beverages provided during or at an entertainment activity, the food and beverages are purchased separately from the entertainment, or the cost of the food and beverages is stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.
 The entertainment disallowance rule may not be circumvented through inflating the amount charged for food and beverages.

-Proposed regulations have now been issued dealing with the elimination of the entertainment deduction and the determination of which activities are of a type generally considered to be entertainment.
-The proposed regulations largely incorporate the guidance of Notice 2018-76 in this regard, but they also, among other matters, (1) apply that guidance to all food and beverages provided at or during entertainment activities, (2) provide important clarification on the requirement that the disallowance of the entertainment deduction may not be circumvented by overcharging for food and beverages, and (3) define the term "current or potential business contact" - that is, define the category of persons to whom the taxpayer may provide the deductible food and beverages.
-The proposed regulations also provide that taxpayers may continue to rely on Notice 2018-76 until the proposed regulations are finalized.
+Final regulations have now been issued dealing with the elimination of the entertainment deduction and the determination of which activities are of a type generally considered to be entertainment.
+The regulations largely incorporate the guidance of Notice 2018-76 in this regard, but they also, among other matters, (1) apply that guidance to all food and beverages provided at or during entertainment activities, (2) provide important clarification on the requirement that the disallowance of the entertainment deduction may not be circumvented by overcharging for food and beverages, and (3) define the term "current or potential business contact" - that is, define the category of persons to whom the taxpayer may provide the deductible food and beverages.

-The proposed regulations provide the following helpful examples (which are similar to the examples in the Notice) illustrating the difference between nondeductible entertainment expenses and deductible business meals.
+The regulations provide the following helpful examples (which are similar to the examples in the Notice) illustrating the difference between nondeductible entertainment expenses and deductible business meals.
 In each example, neither the taxpayer nor the business associate is engaged in a trade or business that relates to the entertainment activity.